ryanmiller7331/Allegheny_County_Housing/README.md

 </h1>

 <h4>
 The housing market over the past few years has been interesting to say the least.
-The following is an encompassing analysis on housing data in the Pittsburgh area (Allegheny County) from October 2020 to October 2023.
+The following is an encompassing analysis on housing data in the Pittsburgh area (Allegheny County) from October 2020 to October 2023. <br>

 Index:
 - Data Collection